Latrell Sprewell: Minnesota Timberwolves (2003–2005)

 In the 2003–04 season, Sprewell became part of the league's highest-scoring trio alongside superstar power forward Kevin Garnett and point guard Sam Cassell.
 With a 58–24 record, the Timberwolves qualified for the 2004 playoffs as the top seed in the Western Conference.
-They navigated past the Denver Nuggets in five games and the Sacramento Kings in seven in the first two rounds of the playoffs.
-In the Western Conference Finals they met the Los Angeles Lakers, who defeated them in six games, still the Timberwolves' only appearance in the conference finals.
+They defeated the Denver Nuggets in five games and the Sacramento Kings in seven to advance past the first two rounds of the playoffs.
+In the Western Conference Finals they met the Los Angeles Lakers, who defeated them in six games, the Timberwolves' only appearance in the conference finals until 2024.
 Sprewell finished third in team scoring at 16.8 ppg, behind Garnett's 24.2 and Cassell's 19.8.

 On October 31, 2004, the Minnesota Timberwolves offered Sprewell a three-year, $21 million contract extension, a substantial pay cut.
 Claiming to feel insulted by the offer, he publicly expressed outrage, declaring, "I have a family to feed."
 He declined the extension and the Timberwolves offered him nothing more.
 Having once more drawn the ire of fans and sports media, Sprewell had the worst season of his career in the final year of his contract.
 In the summer of 2005, the Denver Nuggets, Cleveland Cavaliers and Houston Rockets all expressed interest in signing Sprewell, but none ended up signing him.
+His final NBA game was on April 20, 2005 against the eventual champion San Antonio Spurs.

 One month into the 2005–06 season and without a contract, Sprewell's agent, Bob Gist, said his client would rather retire than play for the NBA minimum salary, telling Sports Illustrated, "Latrell doesn't need the money that badly.
 To go from being offered $7 million to taking $1 million, that would be a slap in the face."
 Several days later, Gist said that Sprewell planned to wait until "teams get desperate" around the trade deadline in February, and then sign with a contending team—an eventuality that never materialized.
 Gist said that Sprewell would not be interested in signing for any team's $5 million mid-level exception, calling that amount "a level beneath which [Sprewell] would not stoop or kneel!"

 In March 2006, Sprewell was offered contracts by the Dallas Mavericks and San Antonio Spurs, both of which were considered at the time strong favorites to win the NBA Championship, but Sprewell failed to respond and remained a free agent as the season closed.
 The Los Angeles Lakers also showed some interest in him at the start of that season, but nothing came of it.